BodenAI/BodenAVMDataset/README.md

 ## Introduction

-**Boden Around View Monitor Dataset** is a large-scale open source dataset for academic and industrial purpose, which consists of 20k images with mannully labeled annotations.
+**Boden Around View Monitor Dataset** is a large-scale open source dataset for academic and industrial purpose, which consists of 20k desensitized images with mannully labeled annotations.

 The images in this dataset are Around-view images synthesized from four fisheye cameras.
 Detailed description of images:
 * Resolution: 1024 x 1024 pixels